 For example, if an HOA employee negligently left equipment or tools in a walking path causing someone to trip over, or if HOA knows that an area of sidewalk on HOA property is slippery and that people have previously slipped over in that area, but they do nothing about the problem.

-Contact the premises liability lawyers at The Lenahan Law Firm for help
+Contact the Dallas Premises Liability Lawyers at The Lenahan Law Firm for Help

 For more information, contact The Lenahan Law Firm at (214) 295-1008 for a free consultation.